5 Queries

 and <#9/15/2010#

-Wild cards are placeholders for other characters, which you use when you don’t know the entire search pattern but only a part.
-The three most common wild cards are:
+Wildcards are placeholders for other characters, used when you don’t know the entire search pattern but only a part of it.
+The three most common wildcards are:

 *